tobySolutions/tx-indexer/README.md

 ## Overview

 TX Indexer is a TypeScript SDK for fetching, classifying, and understanding Solana transactions.
-It provides a high-level API that automatically categorizes transactions (swaps, transfers, airdrops, etc.) and detects the protocols involved.
+It provides a high-level API that automatically categorizes transactions (swaps, transfers, NFT mints, staking, bridges, etc.) and detects the protocols involved.

 The SDK transforms raw blockchain data through a three-layer architecture: